astocko/arm-vixl-mirror/doc/design/code-generation.md

 but also blocks pools and therefore avoids the problems that `CodeBufferCheckScope` has.

-### `ExactAssemblyScope(MacroAssembler * masm, ...)`

-- Acquire the CodeBuffer, so that the Assembler can be used.
-- Block access to the MacroAssembler (using run-time assertions).
-- Optionally reserve space in the CodeBuffer (if it is managed by VIXL).
-- Dump pools if the specified size would push them out of range.
-- Optionally, on destruction, check the size of the generated code.
-(The size can be either exact or a maximum size.)

-Compared to existing VIXL64, this adds quite a bit of flexibility.
-This scope basically means "take away the MacroAssembler features, and let me use the Assembler".

-This replaces VIXL64's InstructionAccurateScope.

 ### `EmissionCheckScope(MacroAssembler * masm, ...)` (and variants)

-- `MacroAssembler::EnsureEmitFor`
+- Do the same as `CodeBufferCheckSCope`, but:
-  - Reserve space in the CodeBuffer (if it is managed by VIXL).
+  - Always reserve space in the `CodeBuffer`.
+  - Always check the size of the generated code on destruction.
 - Dump pools if the specified size would push them out of range.
-- Acquire the CodeBuffer, so that the Assembler can be used.
-- Explicitly block literal pools.
-(This probably isn't necessary after `EnsureEmitFor`, but it doesn't hurt.)
-- On destruction, check the (maximum) size of the generated code.
+- Block pools in the scope.

 This scope allows the Assembler and MacroAssembler to be freely and safely mixed for its duration.

 The MacroAssembler uses this to implement its own macros.

+### `ExactAssemblyScope(MacroAssembler * masm, ...)`

+- Do the same as `EmissionCheckScope`.
+- Block access to the MacroAssembler (using run-time assertions).

+This scope allows safely generating exact assembly code.
+Compared to `CodeBufferCheckScope`, it disables the `MacroAssembler`, and guarantees that no pools will be emitted during code generation.

+This replaces VIXL64's InstructionAccurateScope.

 ### `BlockPoolsScope` (and variants)